alfiopuglisi/guietta/docs/intro.rst

 difficult things possible, simple things become difficult.

 Guietta makes simple GUIs *simple*.
-For example, suppose that you want to make a simple GUI where the user enters two numbers, and when a button is clicked some complicated operation is performed, say, the numbers are added up, and the result displayed back to ths user.
+For example, suppose that you want to make a GUI where the user enters two numbers, and when a button is clicked some complicated operation is performed, say, the numbers are added up, and the result displayed back to the user.
 With plain QT, you have two choices:

 1. Start Qt Designer up and build your GUI using drag and drop.
 Designer saves an .ui file, which can be converted using pyuic to a python module, which can be imported into your program....
-2. Skip Designer (after all, it's a simple GUI), and do things
+2. Skip Designer and do things
    programmatically: create a layout, then create your three or four widgets, then add them to the layout.
 Ah wait, should we build a row with HBoxLayout and join several of them into a VBoxLayout, or is it the